The 'with' Statement in Python

 So what's happening here?

-is called on city_names.txt, the with
+When open is called on city_names.txt, the with statement enters

 a context where city_names.txt is open for reading.
 It establishes a contract with the application

-on the file handle when the context is exited, no matter
+that it will call close on the file handle when the context is exited, no matter

 how it is exited.
 It also returns the file handle, which the application can access with the